Skip to main content

 }

 captured.target is the same shape editor.doc.comments.create({ target }) accepts. quotedText gives you the anchored text for previewing in the composer.
+See the selection capture example for a runnable vanilla version: open a composer, move focus to a textarea, and post against the original selection.

 Resolve and reopen